 Relevant technical information to support studies under WRC-27 agenda item 1.7

-Working Party (WP) 7D thanks WP 5D for its liaison statement (Document 7D/[xx]) requesting technical and operational characteristics, and protection criteria relevant to the studies to be undertaken under WRC-27 agenda item 1.7.
+Working Party (WP) 7D thanks WP 5D for its liaison statement (Document 7D/6) requesting technical and operational characteristics, and protection criteria relevant to the studies to be undertaken under WRC-27 agenda item 1.7.
+WP 7D recognizes that according to the Administrative Circular CA/270 dated 26 January 2024, Working Party (WP) 5D is responsible for carrying out studies under WRC-27 agenda item 1.7 concerning the frequency bands 4 400-4 800 MHz, 7 125-8 400 MHz (or parts thereof) and 14.8-15.35 GHz, and has requested contributing Working Parties “to provide information on technical and operational characteristics, protection criteria (which may include any methodology on how to apply it or performance objectives, as appropriate), with respect to systems operating on a primary basis in the indicated and adjacent frequency bands, as appropriate.”

 Working Party 7D notes the 14.8-15.35 GHz band under study is immediately adjacent to the 15.35-15.40 GHz band allocated to the radio astronomy service (RAS) on a co-primary basis with other passive services.
 This band is covered by RR No. 5.340, stating that “all emissions are prohibited” in the band, and is a key band for conducting RAS operations.
+This footnote enables the passive services to operate and deploy their systems at very high-performance levels.

+Working Party 7D would like to emphasize that many radio astronomy stations are typically located in rural areas, which may be taken into account during the course of the studies.

 ITU-R Recommendations and Reports relevant to compatibility studies for new identification of International Mobile Telecommunications (IMT) in adjacent bands are given below.